Establishing Credit in Aberdeen, South Dakota

 Do not apply for every credit card application you receive.
 This will have a negative impact on your credit score.
 Keep your credit card balances low.
 High balances will have a negative impact on your credit score.
 You should try to pay your balance in full.

-Important Words to Know:
+Important Words to Know When Establishing Credit:

 Annual Percentage Rating (APR)- The APR is a measure of the cost of credit expressed as a yearly interest rate.
 Usually, the lower the APR, the better.
 Be sure to check the fine print to see if your offer has a time limit.
 Your APR could be much higher after the initial limited offer.